-Private domains allow you to fully brand your survey links by removing references to SurveyGizmo.
+Private domains allows an organization to fully brand survey links by removing references to SurveyGizmo.
 A private domain is set up jointly by your IT department and SurveyGizmo.
 Your IT department will create a subdomain and point it to SurveyGizmo.
 For example, in this link — surveys.acmeco.com — "surveys" is a subdomain of acmeco.com.